starcoinorg/starcoin-org-v2/content/developer/tech/_index.md

 bookCollapseSection: true
 ---

-Some technical documentation about starcoin.
+Some technical documentation about starcoin

 <!--more-->